SOAR

 Orchestration

-Connect to your SOAR all systems that can initially detect a potential IT security incident, provide further information for assessment or initiate protective measures.
+Connect all systems to your SOAR that can initially detect a potential IT security incident, provide further information for assessment or initiate protective measures.

 Automation